tyteck/siret/README.md

 }
 ```

-## TODO
+## Todo
-* some siret are specific and do not comply with standatd validation
+* some siret are specifics and do not comply with standard validation
     * la poste
     * siret from monaco
 * generate fake siret number for factories